 Malting-Pot, 263 Grande Rue de la Guillotiere

 A decent brewpub on the east side of town.
 Nice beer garden area with picnic tables to the rear.
-Inside is quite small with lots of recycled wood etc, plus there is a restuarant.
+Inside is quite small with lots of recycled wood etc, plus there is a restaurant.
 The operation is fully modern however, and the beers are of good quality.
 They have 13 taps with at least 8 inhouse beers.
 The food is very tasty and the staff are very friendly and polite.
 A good place for a friends get together.

 Saint-Priest (Lyon)Boulevard A. Boulloche, C.C.
 La Porte des Alpes